Skip to main content

 Checking that a closed formula agrees with the initial terms in a sequence is easy with a calculator, or better yet, a programming language like python.
 One way you can do this is to define a function that returns the \(n\)th term of the sequence.

-Here is an example: suppose you wanted to check whether a formula you found for the sequence \((a_n)_{n \in \N} = (1, 3, 7, 15, 31,\ldots)\) is correct.
+Here is an example: Suppose you wanted to check whether a formula you found for the sequence \((a_n)_{n \in \N} = (1, 3, 7, 15, 31,\ldots)\) is correct.
 Perhaps you guess that \(a_n = 2^n-1\text{.}\) Try running the code below.
-(Note: in python, the ^ symbol means something else, so to do exponentiation, we use **.)
+(Note: In python, the ^ symbol means something else, so to do exponentiation, we use **.)

-Looks promising, but we should be careful: our sequence started with \(a_0 = 1\text{,}\) which makes \(a_3 = 15\text{.}\) Now try modifying the definition of a(n) (by changing the return value) to get the correct closed formula.
+Looks promising, but we should be careful: Our sequence started with \(a_0 = 1\text{,}\) which makes \(a_3 = 15\text{.}\) Now try modifying the definition of a(n) (by changing the return value) to get the correct closed formula.

 Perhaps you want to print out the first 20 terms of the sequence?
 This is easy to do with python, by putting the terms in a list: